 In a well-designed ticketing system, teams play an important role in organizing help desk and service desk operations.
 In practice, it is rare for all agents to handle the same tickets in the same way.
-First-line support teams have different competencies than system administrators, and yet different from specialists responsible for specific areas or customers.
-That is why Codenica ITSM + ITAM introduces the concept of teams, which allows system users to be logically grouped, tickets to be assigned accordingly, and clear support processes to be built within the ticketing system.
+First-line support teams have different competencies than system administrators, and other specialists may focus on specific areas or customers.
+That is why Codenica ITSM + ITAM introduces the concept of teams, which allows users to be logically grouped, tickets to be assigned accordingly, and support processes to be structured within the system.

-Teams are not just a list of users - they form the foundation for further automation, access control, ticket escalation, and work reporting.
-In this article, we will show what teams are in a ticketing system, how they are used in practice, and how they help organize ticket handling in a modern help desk and service desk environment.
+Teams are more than just a list of users.
+They are used in automation rules, access control, ticket escalation, and reporting.
+In this article, we explain what teams are in a ticketing system, how they work in practice, and how they help organize ticket handling in a help desk and service desk environment.

 Ticket in the Codenica ITSM + ITAM system with visible properties and the Teams field set to IT Support